Robustness Quantification for Discriminative Models: a New Robustness Metric and its Application to Dynamic Classifier Selection: Proof of Theorem 1

 So $q(\hat{y}_1\vert x)>q(y\vert x)$ for all $y\ne\hat{y}_1$, which means that $Q$ predicts the same class $\hat{y}_1$ as $P$.
 Since this is true for every $Q\in\mathbb{P}$ such that $d^*_{\mathrm{COR}}(P,Q)<r$, we find that the prediction $\hat{y}_1$ is robust w.r.t.\ $\mathcal{P}_\delta$ for all $\delta<r$ and therefore that $r_{d^*_{\mathrm{COR}}}(x)\geq r$.

-\begin{contributions} The authors contributed equally in the development of the ideas and the writing of the paper.
-J.~De~Bock did the proof of \autoref{thm:rob} and R.~F.~L.~Lassance created the code and ran the experiments. \end{contributions}
+\begin{contributions} The authors contributed equally to the development of the ideas and the writing of the paper.
+J.~De~Bock did the proof of \autoref{thm:rob} and R.~F.~L.~Lassance created the code and ran the experiments.